RTMecha/BetterLegacy/snapshots.md

 ### Editor
 - Improved Capture Area usage.
+- Increased amount you scroll in some scroll views.

 ## Fixes
 - Fixed the progress popup not being used in some cases.